Coos Bay welcomes tall ship crews

-COOS BAY -- A scheduling conflict in Newport has brought the tall ships the Lady Washington and the Hawaiian Chieftain to Coos Bay for the next week.
+COOS BAY — A scheduling conflict in Newport has brought the tall ships the Lady Washington and the Hawaiian Chieftain to Coos Bay.

 The two ships have a busy schedule over the next week complete with vessel tours, adventure sails, and even battle sails.
 The ships made it to the bay earlier in the week, and will be staying through to July 23.